levenyatko/managed-posts-rating-like-button/readme.txt

 == Screenshots ==

-1. MPR Plugin Settings page in default state
+1. MPR Plugin Settings page
 2. New Rating column for posts list table in the admin panel
 3. Shortcode to show rating star manually and panel to add a rating for the post by hands
-4. Voting log page for all posts
+4. Log page
-5. Chart page with statistic graphs
+5. Chart page
+6. "Like" button after user voted

 == Changelog ==